-Alzheimer's Queensland provides statewide support, education, information and direct care services.
+Alzheimer's Queensland (AQ) provides statewide support, education and direct care services.
 We have on offer a 24 hour advice line 1800 639 331, community care, home care and residential homes.

-As a complement to our care services, Alzheimer’s Queensland operate carer support groups.
-We recognise that caring for an aging family member or friend can be a difficult and stressful experience.
+As a complement to our care services, AQ operate carer support groups.
+We recognise that caring for an agingfamily member or friend can be a difficult and stressful experience.
 Many carers have found support groups to be a useful way of meeting with others in similar situations.
 It can be very reassuring to know that you are not alone.

-The organisation facilitates support groups throughout Southeast Queensland and provides a telephone support group for those carers who live in rural and remote areas or prefer the telephone option.
+The Association facilitates support groups throughout Southeast Queensland and provides a telephone support group for those carers who live in rural and remote areas or prefer the telephone option.
 Most of our support groups are held monthly.
-To find out more about our support group locations and timings please click on the locations and timings button below or call 1800 639 331 or visit https://www.alzheimersonline.org/page/about-us/whats-on/carer-support-group/
+To find out more about our support group locations and timings please call 1800 639 331 or visit https://www.alzheimersonline.org/page/about-us/whats-on/carer-support-group/

 - Information about Alzheimer's disease and other dementia related illnesses